 I’ll start off with my personal favorite pre-workout meal of all times, and that would be LENTILS.

-Cooked lentils with spices and a few drops of olive oil, sided with a huge bowl of salad, usually cabbage and fresh carrot.
+I love having lentils as my pre exercise meal, cooked with all kinds of spices and a few drops of olive oil, sided with a huge bowl of salad.

 Lentils are packed with proteins, they are a great source of complex carbs, plus they are loaded with vitamins and minerals.

 Altogether, they fuel the body perfectly for the upcoming workouts.

 This meal will get you ready for your upcoming workout, providing an amazing amount of proteins and long-lasting energy.